West mulls having Russian oligarchs buy way out of sanctions

 At this point, it is just an idea, the official said, but Western allies have expressed interest.
 European Union officials have talked about the need to look at different and new avenues of confiscating assets and proving money to Ukraine.

-Former Chelsea owner Roman Abramovich, who was sanctioned over his links to Putin has said that net proceeds from the sale of the soccer team would be donated to victims of the war in Ukraine.
-A deal to sell the football club has dragged out as the British government makes sure that Abramovich does not profit from the enforced sale of the club.
+Former Chelsea owner Roman Abramovich, who was sanctioned over his links to Putin, has said that net proceeds from the sale of the soccer team would be donated to victims of the war in Ukraine.
+A deal to sell the soccer club has dragged out as the British government makes sure that Abramovich does not profit from the enforced sale.

 A 2017 study of Russian oligarchs published by the U.S.-based National Economic Bureau estimated that as much as $800 billion is held by wealthy Russians in the United Kingdom, Switzerland, Cyprus and other offshore banking centers.